DiamondLightSource/blueapi/docs/how-to/configure-logging.md

 By default BlueAPI will log to stdout at the [INFO level](https://docs.python.org/3/library/logging.html#logging-levels), but can be reconfigured to log at any level, and to output to Graylog.

-As the BlueAPI log handlers are set at root level they will recieve messages from all loggers in the same process that [allow propagation](https://docs.python.org/3/library/logging.html#logging.Logger.propagate).

 To add logging to a custom module in BlueAPI, instantiate a logger from the [standard library logging package, then use any of its log methods](https://docs.python.org/3/library/logging.html#logger-objects).
-Propagation is enabled by default.

 When Graylog is enabled, BlueAPI will continue to log to stdout.

 Services hosted on the cluster automatically have their stdout forwarded to Graylog via a service called fluentd.
-In BlueAPI, if your config's `worker.logging.graylog.enabled` is `True` (if Graylog is enabed), then the `fluentd-ignore` pod annotation is automatically set to `True`.
+Due to this, In BlueAPI, if your config's `worker.logging.graylog.enabled` is `True` (if Graylog is enabed), then the `fluentd-ignore` pod annotation is automatically set to `True`.
 This disables stdout forwarding to avoid log duplication.

 # Cofiguration